-Once overvoltage protection (OVP) is triggered, the ADP3210 is latched off.
+Once Overvoltage Protection (OVP) is triggered, the ADP3207C is latched off.
 The latchoff function can be reset by removing and reapplying V{CC} , or by recycling EN low and high for a short time.
+OVP can be disabled by grounding the TTSENSE pin.
+The OVP comparator monitors the output voltage via the CSREF pin.